MKastek/GCP-ACE-exam/kubernetes.md

     - You cannot enable GKE Sandbox on a default node pool.
     - When using Sandbox, you must have at least 2 node pools.
     - It’s not possible to use accelerations such as GPUs or TPUs.

+### DaemonSet
+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.

+### Kubernetes Logs
+Kubernetes Engine collects application logs by default when the log data is written to:
+- `STDOUT`
+- `STDERR`

+### Node Auto-Upgrades in GKE
+This feature ensures that the nodes in your cluster are always up-to-date with the latest stable and supported version of Kubernetes.
+Google handles the upgrade process in a manner that aims to minimize downtime by carefully managing the upgrade of nodes.
+It is a key feature to maintain the reliability, security, and operational health of your applications.